Dipesh8Bhatta/Face-Recognition-System/README.md

 All thanks to the work of authors(Schroff, F., Kalenichenko, D. and Philbin, J., 2015.).
 This system is based on their work and model they trained.

-Step 1: Download the pretrained model from [here](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-).
+Step 1: Download the pretrained model from [here](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-) and put it into "Face-Verification-System/Model/" folder.

 Step 2: Download the code.